About the Project

 - Use multiple campaigns

 It helps to spend the campaign budget and bid more effectively.
-We have configured following campaigns: “by products category“, “bestsellers“ and “all other products“.
+We have configured the following campaigns: “by products category“, “bestsellers“ and “all other products“.
 For sure, campaigns can be divided more granularly e.g. promoting flash sales and seasonal items in a separate campaign as well.

-NOTE: It is very important not to forget about “all other products” campaign.
+NOTE: It is very important not to forget about the “all other products” campaign.
 It may have the lowest priority and lowest bids, but still, there is a possibility to sell additional products.

 - Use campaigns priorities

-In our example, “bestseller“ campaign should have the highest priority and the most competitive bids. “by category” campaign goes in the middle, these products generated good revenue but still it is not a bestseller.
+In our example, the “bestseller“ campaign should have the highest priority and the most competitive bids. “by category” campaign goes in the middle, these products generated good revenue but still, it is not a bestseller.
 And the lowest priority campaign is “all other products” with the lowest bids.
-Despite the fact that “all other products” campaign has the lowest bids, it assures we won’t miss possible customer who may look for rarely sold items.
+Despite the fact that the “all other products” campaign has the lowest bids, it assures we won’t miss possible customer who may look for rarely sold items.